Packing our heads full of dirt

 * * * *

 So after all that learnin’ and philosophizing, Erik and I scurried back to bucolic Athol to celebrate a December Saturday by splitting wood.
-(World’s-Best-T-Shirt courtesy of Erik’s classmate, Andrew.)Baby_DaddySince we were away from the farm for most of the week, the week in pictures will return again next Sunday!
+(World’s-Best-T-Shirt courtesy of Erik’s classmate, Andrew.)Since we were away from the farm for most of the week, the week in pictures will return again next Sunday!